KaroLaunonen/a-maze/README.md

 Later I wanted to add some game elements in it.
 Controlling a character with joystick, and implementing some path finding and simple opponent AI.
 Unfortunately I have not had time to implement these.

+**Note** There are unfinished code and source files that are waiting for implementation.

 ## How
 The program was developed using Peter Dell's WUDSN IDE https://github.com/peterdell/wudsn-ide
 ASM variant used is MAD-Assembler: http://mads.atari8.info/